Andrés Avelino Cáceres: First presidency (1886–1890)

 After the war, Cáceres refused to recognize Iglesias as president so a civil war ensued between these two factions.
 He evaded the enemy's army and attacked Lima on 28 November 1885, forcing Iglesias to resign on 12 December.
 The country was ruled by a Council of Ministers headed by Antonio Arenas while new elections took place.
 Running for the Constitutional Party, Cáceres won the elections as sole candidate and assumed as president on 3 June 1886.

 The new government faced a serious economic crisis due to a huge debt and the severe damage caused by the War of the Pacific.
 As a solution for these problems, the Cáceres administration engaged in negotiations with its creditors, the result of which was the Grace Contract, signed on 28 October 1888, and approved by the Congress of Peru on 25 October 1889.
 Under the agreement, the Peruvian State handed over control of its railways, a guano concession, annual payments over 33 years and several minor concessions.
 In exchange, its creditors agreed to pay the country's debt and expand its railways.

 The Grace Contract caused widespread controversy, the Cáceres administration was accused of having sold the country's main assets at a very low price among other things.
 In any case, the agreement allowed the government to solve its external debt problem and assured the expansion of Peruvian railways at a time when there were no public resources whatsoever for either task.

-Other initiatives undertaken during this period included the end of the use of banknotes as legal tender the separation of State incomes between those of the central government and those of the departments, and a partial consolidation of the internal debt.
+Other initiatives undertaken during this period included the end of the use of banknotes as legal tender the separation of State incomes between those of the central government and those of the departments, and a partial consolidation of the internal debt.Passed in 1886, this law did not entail administrative decentralization or local bureaucratization: it merely devolved revenue collection to the departments, entrenching the power of regional strongmen drawn from Cáceres's wartime soldiers rather than building state capacity.
 After the victory of Remigio Morales, the official candidate in the presidential elections of 13 April 1890, Cáceres transferred power to his successor on August 10 of the same year.